Burntt/Codeforces.com/README.md

 - "Polygon" feature for creating and testing problems;
 - Social networking through internal public blogs.

-Codeforces non-official vectorized main logo.(Without sponsors) Contestants are rated by a system similar to Elo rating system.
+Contestants are rated by a system similar to Elo rating system.
 There are usually no prizes for winners, though several times a year special contests are held, in which top performing contestants receive T-shirts.
 Some bigger contests are hosted on Codeforces base, among them "The Lyft Level 5 Challenge 2018", provided by Lyft [15] or "Microsoft Q# Coding Contest — Summer 2018" provided by Microsoft.[16]

 Contestants are divided into ranks based on their ratings.
-Since May 2018, users with ratings between 1900 and 2099 can be rated in both Div.
-1 and Div.
-2 contests.
-At the same time, Div.
-3 was created for users rated below 1600.
-The table below was up-to-date on 2018-12-26.[17]